Aleutian World War II National Historic Site

 The two-day air attack not only heavily destroyed this Aleutian Island seaport but made it one of the few places in the country to be bombed during World War II.
-The Japanese continued the campaign by invading and occupying two western Aleutian Islands that year and when the Americans re-took them in 1943 the bloody clash was the first battle on American soil since the War of 1812.
-This little-known chapter of War World II history eventually became known as the "Forgotten War" and in 1996 the 134-acre Aleutian World War II National Historic Area was established so nobody ever would forget.
+The Japanese continued the campaign by invading and occupying two western Aleutian Islands that same year.
+When America reclaimed the islands in 1943, the bloody clash was the first battle on American soil since the War of 1812.
+This little-known chapter of War World II history eventually became known as the "Forgotten War."
+In 1996 the 134-acre Aleutian Islands World War II National Historic Area was established to tell the story of the Forgotten War.

-The Aleutian World War II National Historic Area encompasses the historic footprint of the U.S. Army base Fort Schwatka.
-Located on Amaknak Island in the Aleutian Archipelago of Alaska, the fort was one of four coastal defense posts built to protect Dutch Harbor (the back door to the United States) during World War II.
-The fort is also the highest coastal battery ever constructed in the United States at 897 feet.
+The Aleutian World War II National Historic Area encompasses the historic footprint of the U.S. Army base called Fort Schwatka.
+The fort was one of four coastal defense posts built to protect Unalaska/Dutch Harbor during World War II.
+The fort is also the highest coastal battery ever constructed in the United States at 897 feet high.

-The original air control tower the military built near the airport in 1942 is now the Aleutian World War II Visitor Center, the logical first stop for most visitors to the park.
-Downstairs is a theater where documentaries about the war effort in Alaska are shown and exhibits that relive the Aleutian campaign, including the bombing of Dutch Harbor by the Japanese and the Battle of Attu and upstairs is the re-created air control tower as it looked in the 1940s.
+The original air control tower the military built near the airport in 1943 is now the Aleutian Islands World War II Visitor Center, the logical first stop for most visitors to the park.
+Downstairs is a 1940s-style theater where documentaries about the war effort in Alaska are shown, and exhibits relive the Aleutian campaign, including the bombing of Dutch Harbor by the Japanese and the Battle of Attu.
+Upstairs is the re-created air control tower as it looked in the 1940s.

-Most of the park preserves Fort Schwatka on Mt Ballyhoo.
+Most of the park encompasses the historic location of Fort Schwatka, located on Mt Ballyhoo.
 Looming nearly 1000 feet above the storm-tossed waters of the Bering Sea, the Army fort was the highest coastal battery ever constructed in the U.S and was built to withstand earthquakes and 100 mph winds.
-Today the gun mounts are still among the best preserved in the country and include tunnels and bunkers that allowed gunners to cart ammunition from one side of the mountain to the other.
+Today, the gun mounts are still among the best preserved in the country and include tunnels and bunkers that allowed gunners to cart ammunition from one side of the mountain to the other.

-The Aleutian World War II National Historic Area (www.nps.gov/aleu) is located in Unalaska/Dutch Harbor on Amaknak and Unalaska Islands in the Aleutian Islands.
-The cities are accessible by scheduled daily air service from Anchorage and once-a-month Alaska Marine Highway ferry service from May through September.
+The Aleutian Island World War II National Historic Area is located in Unalaska/Dutch Harbor on in the Aleutian Islands.
+Unalaska/Dutch Harbor is accessible by scheduled daily air service from Anchorage and once-a-month Alaska Marine Highway ferry service from May through September.